CFCommunity/ramen/README.md

 ## Installation into your CF Administrator

 * [Download Ramen][6] and extract the `ramen` folder to be inside `/CFIDE/administrator/`.
-* Edit /CFIDE/administrator/custommenu.xml to add this line:
+* Edit `/CFIDE/administrator/custommenu.xml` to add this line:

 ```xml
 <menuitem href="ramen/cfadmin/index.cfm" target="content">Ramen</menuitem>
 ```

-* If you don't have a submenu block, then add that as well:
+    * If you don't have a submenu block, then add that as well (The label is unimportant, call it whatever you want):

 ```xml
 <submenu label="Admin Tools">